elasticio/elasticio.github.io/content/_components/picsart/index.md

 #### Input Metadata

 * **Image** - (string, semi-required): The URL of an image stored either internally or externally.
-If a link is provided, the component will download the file and send it as binary data to the Picsart API.
+If a link is provided, the component will download the file and send it as binary data to the Picsart Creative APIs.
-* **Image URL** - (string, semi-required): The URL of an image stored externally; this will be sent directly to the Picsart API.
+* **Image URL** - (string, semi-required): The URL of an image stored externally; this will be sent directly to the Picsart Creative APIs.
 * **Image ID** - (string, semi-required): The source image ID of an image that has been previously uploaded to Picsart or the result image ID from a different API.
 * **Upscale Factor** - (number, required): Select one of the available upscale factors.
 The options are: 2, 4, 6, 8.
 * **Format** - (string, optional, defaults to `JPG`): The output image format; supported values include: `JPG`, `PNG`, and `WEBP`.